Mia Threapleton: Early life

-Threapleton was born on 12 October 2000 in London to actress Kate Winslet and painter-filmmaker Jim Threapleton.
+Mia Honey Winslet Threapleton was born on 12 October 2000 in London to actress Kate Winslet and painter-filmmaker Jim Threapleton.
 Her parents divorced in 2001.
 Her name Mia means "mine" in Italian and has no family significance associated with it; her parents just found it beautiful.
 She has four half-siblings; actor Joe Anders (born 2003) from her mother's second marriage to film director Sam Mendes, another half-brother (born 2013) from her mother's third marriage to English businessman Edward Abel Smith, and two half-sisters from her father's second marriage.
 Her maternal grandmother worked as a nanny and waitress, and her maternal grandfather was a struggling actor who took labouring jobs to support the family.
 Her paternal grandfather, Edward ‘Ted’ Threapleton, is a Royal Air Force Officer.
 She has Irish and Swedish ancestry through her mother.
 Her maternal great-grandparents were both actors and ran the Reading Repertory Theatre Company.
 Her step-father, Edward Abel Smith, is the former head of marketing promotion and astronaut experience at Virgin Galactic and the nephew of the company's co-founder, English business mogul Richard Branson.
 After marrying Winslet in 2012, Abel Smith became a stay-at-home dad helping her raise her children.

 Threapleton's parents decided to keep her and her siblings out of the spotlight when they were growing up.
 She grew up between New York City and England.
 In 2010, she moved with her mother and half-brother from New York City to England in order to avoid paparazzi, and since 2013 they have lived in West Wittering, Sussex.

 Despite being the daughter of an actress, Threapleton rarely went to film sets as a child.
 She said, "I really could count on one hand—both hands possibly—the amount of times that I went to set as a kid.
 My mother really strived to keep that world separate from our home life.
 That's something that she really wanted.
 She would say, 'All of their experiences will be theirs and theirs alone'—which is exactly what has happened."
 After her mother experienced harassment and body-shaming at the height of her fame following her starring role in Titanic (1997), she made sure to teach Threapleton body positivity and that she felt comfortable in her own skin from a young age.

 Threapleton became a fan of director Wes Anderson after watching Fantastic Mr. Fox (2009) when she was eight or nine years old.
 When she was thirteen, she wrote on her journal, "Watching Moonrise Kingdom (2012) again, bloody love this film.
 Would love to work with Wes Anderson one day."

 During her childhood, she aspired to become a marine biologist; however, this dream was soon abandoned upon the realisation that she struggled with mathematics and science.
 Around the age of thirteen, she first openly expressed her desire to pursue acting, confiding in her mother as the first person to hear of her new ambition.